charlie-gallagher/anki-aid/README.md

 # Download Audio for Anki Flashcards
-Let me be specific -- this is exclusively for the Czech language.
+Let me be clear -- this is exclusively for the Czech language.
 Maybe some time I'll generalize this, but for now, it's just Czech.
 Really, this is just a tool to make my life easier, and to work on my Python skills.